How to Optimize Your Amazon Listing for Higher Rankings and Increased Traffic

 Remember your list of keywords from the earlier part of this post?
 Split your keyword list into individual rows in Excel/Google sheets using the text to columns fixed width option, keeping the above rules in mind.

 Next choose the first 250 characters, split them into 50 characters approximately each and stick them into each search line in your backend.
 A bit laborious, but hey its worth the effort to get the perfect fully optimized amazon search terms for your listing.
-Or you could just have us do it for you as part of our Supreme Package.
+Or you could just have us do it for you as part of our comprehensive Amazon Listing Optimization Service.

 Great!
 Now your most relevant and highest converting backend keywords are set.